b-jesch/script.service.gto/README.md

 For detailed description of ListItem.Labels and ListItem.Properties see below.

+If you want to assign the "German Telecast Offers" as a widget via skinhelper addon, just use for calling the user defined action:

+      plugin://script.service.gto?action=getcontent&amp;ts=$INFO[Window(Home).Property(GTO.timestamp)]

 ## Script call (Methods):

 The service for updating content and widgets (starter.py) calls the actual plugin via the parameter 'action' with a